Timiniey/Task-manager-/README.md

 # Task-manager
-This is used to add yourtasks and delete your
+This is used to add your tasks and delete your
 Tasks using Dom Manipulation in JavaScript